 Shortly after a criminal bond is posted or after the state or local government has no further claim to the person in criminal custody,

 the noncitizen will be moved to an immigration detention center, a local jail, or a military base.
-Often the transfer occurs in the middle of the night, so it’s important that the person keep a copy of all legal documents at all times.
+Often the transfer occurs in the middle of the night, so it’s important that the person keeps a copy of all legal documents at all times.

 Noncitizens are placed in a temporary processing station where they are fingerprinted and interviewed.
 After being processed, the detained alien will be assigned a deportation officer.